 - 3CX v15 - For the PBX and the STD edition download the 3CXPlugins.
 For the PRO edition you can download it within the management console.

 - The 3CX app for Windows installed and running.

-- Supported Outlook versions 2007, 2010, 2013 ONLY
+- Microsoft Outlook versions 2010, 2013, 2016 ONLY.

 Click on “General” to open the general settings page.
 Here you can configure when you want to open the contact record in Microsoft Outlook (on ring, on answer, or don’t open it), and if you only want to open the contact record if the Caller ID length is larger than a number of digits (so it’s not launched when another extension is calling you).